12:00 AM TO 12:00 AM

 day 4 Denali to Talkeetna

-Board your deluxe domed train for a scenic ride to the quaint village of Talkeetna in the Alaska Range.
+Board your deluxe domed train for a scenic ride to the quaint village of Talkeetna at the foot of Denali.
 Settle into your hotel, then listen to colorful tales of the area’s history before your Farewell Dinner.

 (Includes overnight at Talkeetna Hotel, Breakfast, Lunch and Dinner)